Pasión de Bobal Rosado – Last of the Summer Wine

 There was, however, no winemaking at Sierra Norte until 1999.
 They have since made up for being late starters; they now have 322 hectares in total.
 It’s certified organic, serviced by three wineries, with a portfolio of nine brands spread across several DO regions in southeast Spain.
 As well as organic farming, there’s solar-power and wastewater treatment projects.

-The Sierra Norte HQ remains in Requena, which is also the Pasión brand’s home, made nearby.
+The Sierra Norte HQ remains in Requena; the Pasión brand made nearby.
 This Bobal Rosado first came out in 2011 to great acclaim.
 It remains one of the very best examples of this style and is exported all over the world.

 Pasión de Bobal Rosado, DO Utiel-Requena, Spain.
 2019.
 12.5%

 This Rosado is 100% Bobal, made from 40-year-old bush vines, grown at altitude, some 900 metres up on a limestone plateau at Ladera Fuentesca, Camporrobles.
 It’s a continental climate here, inland from València, with scorching summers and freezing winters, an arid semi-desert.
 It’s where the drought-resistant Bobal thrives best.
 Until relatively recently, Bobal played the role of being a simple bulk wine.
-Its potential for superb wines has been realised by the best producers in the region, including Sierra Norte.
+Its transformation into superb wines is by the best producers in the region, including Sierra Norte.

-This Rosado manages that elusive trick of being an excellent wine that’s also great fun and incredible value.
+This Rosado manages that elusive trick of being an excellent wine with great fun and incredible value.
 It comes in an attractively designed package, with an old Bobal bush vine on the label.
 The clear glass bottle shows off its pink colour to good effect – so keep it in the dark until it’s opened to avoid the wine being adversely affected by lightstrike.